andymeneely/squib/README.md

 gem 'squib', :git => 'git://github.com/andymeneely/squib', :branch => "dev"
 ```
 * The `dev` branch is where I am working on features in-process.
 I have not done much regression testing at this point, but would love testing feedback nonetheless.
-* The `master` branch is where I consider features that are done and tested, but not released yet.
+* The `master` branch is where I consider features and bug that are done and tested, but not released yet.

 ## Contributing